ArqiesAr/FFmpeg-Kit-Python/README.md

 # FFmpegKit for Python
+### Build is outdated* You can choose to build this yourself or use older build.

 ### VIDEO TUTORIAL - https://youtu.be/F8yJwRof948
 `FFmpegKit` is a collection of tools to use `FFmpeg` in `Android` applications.